tobyfb/hsg-impact-scholar-community/content/contact-newsletter.md

 # Share news 🚀
 <div class="pv3 f4 measure lh-copy dib">
 We are more than happy to share your news items related to the HSG Impact Scholar Community.
-Please add news items to be sent out with the next newsletter [here](https://airtable.com/shryGm4MVH8V3JFHu) or reach out by email.</div>
+Please just send us an email impact-scholar-community(AT)unisg.ch</div>